-Each ETF is subject to credit risk with respect to the amount that ETF expects to receive from Counterparties to financial instruments entered into by that ETF.
+Each ETF is subject to credit risk with respect to the amount that ETF expects to receive from Counterparties to financial instruments entered into by that ETF or held by special purpose or structured vehicles.
 If a Counterparty becomes bankrupt or otherwise fails to perform its obligations due to financial difficulties, the value of an investor's investment in ETF Shares of an ETF may decline.
 An ETF may experience significant delays in obtaining any recovery in a bankruptcy or other reorganization proceeding.
 An ETF may obtain only limited recovery or may obtain no recovery in such circumstances.
 All Counterparties must meet the credit rating requirements of NI 81-102.